VincentGuo25/swapi-project/README.md

 The data is fetched from [SWAPI - The Star Wars API](https://swapi.dev/).

 To see this project in action, go to [Demo SWAPI](https://swapi-project.web.app/).

+This Page will show up all episode from Star Wars, click on the title list to see the additional info.